 NOTE: The detection of some warnings can be activated/deactivated through (de)activating the corresponding alarm.
-Refer therefore to chapter 8.6 "ISM / Sensor Alarm"
+Refer to chapter 8.7 "ISM / Sensor Alarm".

-12.1.2 Alarm Indication
+13.5.2 Alarm Indication

-It will be indicated through a red bar graph on the display if there are conditions, that have generate an alarm.
+It will be indicated through a red bar graph on the display if there are conditions, that have generated an alarm.
 If the corresponding channel is shown on the current Menu Screen or Start Screen (see chapter 3.2 "Display") the red bar graph is displayed in the line with the name of the channel.
-An alarm message will be recorded and can be selected through the menu Messages (PATH: AlsM\Messages; see also chapter 9.2 "Messages").
+An alarm message will be recorded and can be selected through the menu Messages (PATH: "NSM\Messages; see also chapter 9.2 "Messages").

-If a channel, that is not shown on the current Menu Screen or Start Screen is concerned by an alarm, a red bar graph is displayed on the head line of the display.
-An alarm message will be recorded and can be selected through the menu Messages (PATH: \(\text{\text{CNT}}\)\)\)\)\(\text{SM\Messages}; see also chapter 9.2 "Messages").
+If a channel, that is not shown on the current Menu Screen or Start Screen has generated by an alarm, a red bar graph is displayed on the head line of the display.
+An alarm message will be recorded and can be selected through the menu Messages (PATH: (A)\SM\Messages; see also chapter 9.2 "Messages").

-NOTE: If the alarm has not been acknowledged the bar graph is blinking.
+NOTE: If the alarm has not been acknowledged the bar graph will blink.
 If the alarm has already been acknowledged, the bar graph will be displayed continuously.
 See also chapter 9.2 "Messages".
-In case of an unacknowledged warning or alarm the transmitter screen will not be dimmed or switched off even if the light time has been elapsed (see chapter 8.8 "Display Setup"
+In the case of an unacknowledged warning or alarm the transmitter screen will not be dimmed or switched off even if the light time has been elapsed (see chapter 8.9 "Display Set-up").

-NOTE: If at the same time for a channel an alarm and a warning should be indicated, the indication of the alarm will have higher priority.
-The alarm will be indicated (see chapter 12.1 "Warning and Alarm Indication") on the Menu Screen or Start Screen, while the warning will not be shown.
+NOTE: If at the same time a channel has born an alarm and a warning indicated, the indication of the alarm will have higher priority.
+The alarm will be indicated (see chapter 13.5 "Warning-and Alarm Indication") on the Menu Screen or Start Screen, while the warning will not be shown.